- Anemones are flower-like invertebrates that have many long tentacles surrounding a central mouthpart which is attached to a hard surface.

 Edger, GJ.
 (2008).
 Australian Marine Life.
 The Plants and Animals of Temperate Waters [2nd Ed].
 New Holland Publishers Australia Pty Ltd.

-Two other types of anemones are commonly found in intertidal areas, the red (waratah) anemone and the sand anemone, both of which can live together with the green anemone.
-Red anemones are bright red to purple in colour and also live on hard surfaces.
+Two other types of anemones are commonly found in intertidal areas, the green anemone and the sand anemone, both of which can live together with the waratah anemone.
+Green anemones are bright green, olive or brown in colour and also live on hard surfaces.
 Sand anemones are clear to light brown or green in colour and often have horizontal bands on their tentacles.
 Sand anemones live only in sand (not on rock) and are often covered in sand or grit.
-Green anemones only live on rock and their tentacles are always only one colour.
+Waratah anemones only live on rock and their tentacles are always only one colour.

 Did You Know?

 Their tentacles contain hundreds of stinging cells called ‘nematocysts’ which the anemone uses to sting and immobilize their prey.
 These are the same cells that give bluebottles their sting although most anemone species cannot penetrate human skin.